WWE WrestleMania 2020: How to watch, start times, two day card and WWE Network

-Unprecedented times call for an unprecedented WrestleMania.
-The 36th edition of the biggest wrestling event of the year will also be a first in WWE history, since it'll take place at WWE's Performance Center training facility in front of no fans instead of at the originally scheduled Raymond James Stadium in Tampa.
+This weekend's WrestleMania is going to look a lot different than what you're typically used to seeing from the biggest wrestling event of the year.
+Instead of taking place at the Raymond James Stadium in Tampa, which is what was originally planned, the 36th edition of WrestleMania will instead go down at WWE's Performance Center training facility in front of no fans -- a first in WWE history.
 WrestleMania 36 will also take place over two nights (Saturday and Sunday) instead of the usual one-night spectacular.

 So yeah, it's weird as hell.
 There are a lot of questions surrounding WrestleMania 36.
 Many pundits have criticized WWE for putting the event on at all, calling it a health risk.
 In an age of social distancing, watching between two and six people grapple with one another will be jarring for some.
 But as noted, much of it has reportedly already been filmed.
 So at this point, it only makes sense to try and enjoy.